amahadevan99/amahadevan99.github.io/_posts/2024-07-19-lac-operon.md

 <figure>
 	<img src="https://amahadevan99.github.io/files/lac_operon_cartoon.png" alt="lac_operon_cartoon">
 	<figcaption>The most probable configuration of the _lac_operon is shown for each of the four possible extreme combinations of lactose and glucose levels, each of which can be high or low.
-When there is no repressor bound to the operator, transcription can occur, but its rate is enhanced by the cAMP-CAP complex binding upstream.</figcaption>
+When there is no repressor bound to the operator, transcription can occur, but its rate is enhanced by the cAMP-CAP complex binding upstream.
+Figure adapted from [openstax](https://openstax.org/books/biology/pages/16-2-prokaryotic-gene-regulation)</figcaption>
 </figure>